-The SOS Children's Village is situated on a 12 acre site donated by the Government of the Punjab.
+SOS Children's Village Sargodha is situated on a twelve-acre site donated by the Government of the Punjab.
 A local philanthropist played an important role in the establishment of the Village.

 The area where the Village is located has severe problems of water salinity and, over the years, a lot of effort has gone into addressing the issue.
 The installation of a water filtration plant appears to have finally solved the problem, and maintenance of the plant is being done regularly.

 The SOS Hermann Gmeiner school has 35 classrooms, two science laboratories and a computer room.
 The school can accomodate 1,000 students.

 The SOS boy’s youth home is between the Village and SOS school, and has a large recreational area.
 Many of the boys are cricket enthusiasts and participate every year in the annual inter-villages cricket tournament.